AlessandraPandolfi/Pandolfi-et-al.-beetle-communities-in-residential-landscapes/README.md

-# Early assembly of ground-dwelling beetle communities in newly established suburban yards: the role of residential design
+# Ground-dwelling beetle communities in newly established suburban yards: the role of residential design
 This repository contains code and data from a study examining ground‑dwelling beetle communities in recently built residential yards in Central Florida, USA.
 The project evaluates how beetles respond to contrasting landscape designs – native-plant–based yards versus conventionally landscaped yards dominated by turfgrass.

 # R Script and Data